Alessandro-Dodon/garch/README.md

 3. **Execution**:
    - Open the `Garch.ipynb` notebook and select "Run All" to execute the analysis.
    - The S&P 500 data is downloaded automatically from Yahoo Finance during execution, so no manual data preparation is needed.
-   - An **internet connection** is required to fetch data from Yahoo Finance.
+   - Note that **internet connection** is required to fetch data from Yahoo Finance.

 4. **Packages**:
    - All required libraries are included in the notebook with `pip install` commands.